 - Become a GBIF data publisher by completing the publisher registration form

-- Get access to the IPT and basic training
+- Get access to the IPT manual and training resources

 - Start publishing your datasets